MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/standardized-inf-keywords-for-ndis-packet-timestamping.md

 If the **\*PtpHardwareTimestamp** keyword is enabled, then at least some form of capability to generate hardware timestamps for both Rx and Tx for PTPv2 over UDP should be turned on.

 > [!NOTE]
 > PTP over raw Ethernet is not supported.
-The IHV needs to determine what the most efficient way of handling PTP over raw Ethernet packets when supporting PTP over UDP scenario is enabled. **RESTATE!!!**
+The IHV needs to determine what the most efficient way of handling PTP over raw Ethernet packets when supporting PTP over UDP is enabled.

 > [!NOTE]
 > No support is needed for PTP version 1.
 If the NIC hardware also supports PTP version 1, then the IHV needs to determine the most efficient way of handling PTP version 1 packets when supporting PTP version 2.

-**Are these the most important things to note?**

 If the **\*PtpHardwareTimestamp** keyword is enabled, the hardware cross timestamping capability should also be turned on if the hardware supports it.

-In all cases, the NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG status indication generated by the miniport should accurately report which hardware timestamping capabilities have been enabled or disabled.
+In all cases, the **NDIS_STATUS_TIMESTAMP_CURRENT_CONFIG** status indication generated by the miniport should accurately report which hardware timestamping capabilities have been enabled or disabled.

+### INF entries for *PtpHardwareTimestamp

 The **\*PtpHardwareTimestamp** INF keyword is an enumeration keyword.
 Enumeration standardized INF keywords have the following attributes: